paritytech/polkadot/roadmap/implementers-guide/src/types/candidate.md

 These validation data are derived from some relay-chain state to check outputs of the validation function.

+It's worth noting that all the data is collected **before** the candidate execution.

 ```rust
 struct TransientValidationData {
 	/// The maximum code size permitted, in bytes, of a produced validation code upgrade.